nooh007/Stock-Price-Prediction-Using-LSTM/README.md

 ```

 # Model Training
-The LSTM model is built using deep learning frameworks like TensorFlow or PyTorch.
-We train the model on the training dataset, adjusting hyperparameters such as the number of hidden layers, the number of neurons per layer, and the learning rate.
+The LSTM model is built using deep learning framework called TensorFlow.
+We train the model on the training dataset, adjusting hyperparameters such as the number of hidden units, the number of neurons per layer, and the learning rate.

 # Model Evaluation and Metrics
 Once the model is trained, we evaluate its performance on the testing dataset.
-We compute various metrics such as mean squared error (MSE),  root mean squared error (RMSE), and mean absolute error (MAE), R2 score, and mape to assess the model's accuracy.
+We compute various metrics such as mean squared error (MSE),  root mean squared error (RMSE), and mean absolute error (MAE), R2 score, and MAPE to assess the model's accuracy.
 We visualize the predicted stock prices alongside the actual prices to gain insights into the model's performance.

 # Results
 ## LSTM